 The average growth cycle for eyebrows can vary, depending on how you usually maintain them, and can differ from person to person.
 Their are 3 main stages to regrow brows:

 Generally speaking, the growth cycle for brows is around four months if you leave your brows to their own devices.

 However, that being said, you can achieve great results in as little as 8 weeks if you take the time to nourish and condition your brows.
-You can get different serums, such as RevitaBrow that condition and encourage your eyebrows to grow.
+You can get different eyebrow growth serums that condition and encourage your eyebrows to grow.

 Brow conditioners work to help prevent breakage and can also simultaneously promote growth depending on the condition of your hair follicles.